orbitalquark/textadept/doc/manual/1_Introduction.md

   `Ctrl+N, N` vs. `Ctrl+N, Shift+N`.
 In the first key chain, `Control` and `N` are pressed followed by `N` with no modifiers.
 The second has `Control` and `N` pressed followed by `Shift` and `N`.
+* When mentioning key commands, the Mac OSX equivalent will often be shown in parenthesis.
+It may be tempting to assume that some Windows/Linux keys map to Mac OSX's (e.g `Ctrl` to `⌘`), but this is not always the case.
+Please do not view the key equivalents as translations of one another, but rather as separate entities.
+This will minimize confusion.

 ## Features at a Glance